flakeyy/eucalyptus-bot/readme.md

 3. Configuration
 - Create `config.json`, `.env`, `users.json`, and `blacklist.json` files
 - Add required values to `config.json` and `.env`
-- Add users in the `users.json` file (requires the administrator be added manually, further users can be added by the administrator via /add-user (not available yet!))
+- Add users in the `users.json` file

 4. Start the bot
 ```bash